 The use of antibiotics in the animal production is the lowest in the EU.
 Sweden is also one of the countries in the EU using the least amount of pesticides per cultivated area.
 The Nordic climate gives a lot of daylight in the summer and low temperatures, stimulating the forming of aroma in Swedish fruits and vegetables making them taste more.

-The use of antibiotics in mg/PCU in EU-27 plus four more countries in 2022.
-PCU (population correction unit) means the total weight in kg of live animals in a country.
-European Medicines Agency, 2022.
+The use of antibiotics in mg/kg in EU-27 plus two more countries in 2023.
+European Medicines Agency, 2025.

-The Swedish stand is organised by Jordbruksverket, the Swedish National Board of Agriculture.
-We are proud to present Swedish food with many advantages at Grüne Woche.
+The Swedish pavilion is organised by Jordbruksverket, the Swedish Board of Agriculture.
+We are proud to present Swedish quality and gastronomy at Grüne Woche.